 The fuel meter indicates the amount of fuel in the fuel tank.
-The display segments of the fuel meter disappear from

-"F" (full) towards "E" (empty) as the fuel level decreases.
-When the last segment starts flashing, refuel as soon as possible.
+The display segments of the fuel meter disappear from "F" (full) towards "E" (empty) as the fuel level decreases.
+When the last segment starts flashing, the multi-function display will change to the fuel reserve tripmeter "F-TRIP" and start counting the distance traveled from that point.
+Refuel as soon as possible.

-If a problem is detected in the electrical ciruit, the fuel level segments and """ will flash repeatedly.
+- The fuel reserve tripmeter will automatically reset and disappear after refueling and traveling 5 km (3 mi). - If a problem is detected in the electrical circuit, the fuel level segments and "" will flash repeatedly.
 If this occurs, have a Yamaha dealer check vehicle.